 Email us to be added to our mailing list: we will send you details of upcoming events and opportunities.

 This series of scientific lectures takes place at STFC's Rutherford Appleton Laboratory every month.
-Our 2016-7 programme starts in September and includes topics ranging from Nuclear Power to Searching for Ripples in Space time.
+Our 2017-8 programme starts in September and includes topics ranging from the last day of the dinosaurs to building stars on Earth.

-Booking is open for our autumn talks.
+Booking will open for our Spring/Summer talks on Monday 5 March 2018.
 To see this year’s programme and book your place, please visit the Talking Science webpage.

 If you have any questions, or to be added to our Talking Science email list, please email Talking Science.